 In partnership with the University of Bristol, SMV opened Merchants’ Academy in 2008, the former Withywood Community School.
 In 2016, this initiative was followed by the opening of Venturers’ Academy, the first state-funded Bristol school for children with a primary diagnosis of autism.

 In 2017, the multi-academy trust Venturers Trust was founded, with SMV as the co-sponsor alongside the University of Bristol.
-Venturers Trust is responsible for eight state-maintained schools, 3,900 students and 700 members of staff and includes primary schools, secondary schools, an all-age school and a special school, located across the city of Bristol and representing a richly diverse set of communities.
+Venturers Trust was responsible for eight state-maintained schools, 3,900 students and 700 members of staff, that included primary schools, secondary schools, an all-age school and a special school, located across the city of Bristol and representing a richly diverse set of communities.

 In the late 1690s the Society rebuilt and enlarged the medieval almshouse, Merchant Venturers’ Almshouse, located at the end of King Street.
 This was partially destroyed in the Blitz and is no longer an almshouse.
 However, the Almshouse on St Michael’s Hill, which Edward Colston entrusted to the Society of Merchant Venturers in 1696, still functions as originally intended.
 Internally, the almshouse has been improved and updated, but its exterior remains almost totally unchanged.